 For broadcast it is defined in 8-bit color depth (values between 0 and 255) where black is level 16, and white is level 235.
 These are often referred to as “video levels”.

-In the case of 10-bit color depth which is common for post production, full range levels are between 0 and 1023, but the final output is mapped to broadcast standard 8-bit 16-235 when creating deliverables.
+In the case of 10-bit color depth which is common for post production, full range levels are between 0 and 1023, but the final output is usually mapped to broadcast standard 8-bit 16-235 when creating common deliverables.